jolin-io/fall-in-love-with-julia/README.md

     If you do not have python, consider installing it via [Anaconda](https://www.anaconda.com/products/individual).

 3. Execute repo2docker on this repository.
 It will take several 10 minutes to build everything.
+Again in a terminal (bash):

     ```bash
     jupyter-repo2docker https://github.com/jolin-io/fall-in-love-with-julia